jsuns/PriceHome/README.md

 To predict the price, I used Medain Neighbors Price to approximate the way how real estate agents do in real life.
 I also added basic listing information as features (sqft, lot size, parking information, years of built, HOA amount, home style etc).
 In addition, I extracted four latent features from listing descriptions to capture more information about a listing.

 #### Median Neighbors Price
-I used k-Nearest Neighbors algorithm to find the k nearest neighbors, and calculate the median price.
+I used k-Nearest Neighbors algorithm to find the k nearest neighbors, and calculated the median price.
 Finding the geographically closed comparable listings to any given listing involves computationally expansive calculation.
 I adopted KD-Trees to recursively partition the dataset by latitude and longitude before doing the search.

 #### Latent Features
 I vectoriezed the descriptions of the listings with TF-IDF, then used Non-negative Matrix Factorization to get four latent features and incorperated them into my models.